 The City of Longwood is located in Central Florida’s Seminole County, just north of Orlando.
 Incorporated and Unincorporated Longwood, which is comprised of zip codes 32750 and 32779, has a population of 56,457 and an average household income of $66,120.Incorporated Longwood is a city of approximately 14,000 people and 5.6 square miles and is conveniently located on Interstate 4 and State Road 434.
-Great schools, the ease of commuting to Orlando, the selection of real estate and a rich history has made this award winning City the choice of business and residents, alike.
-For more detail on the demographics of incorporated Longwood click here.
+Great schools, the ease of commuting to Orlando, the selection of real estate, and the rich history have made this award-winning City the choice of business and residents, alike.
+Learn more about the Demographics of incorporated Longwood.

 The City, pursuant to its Charter, follows a "Commission-Manager" form of government.
 Residents are served by five (5) non-partisan elected officials who are the policy-making body of the City.
 These elected officials, the City Commission, appoint the City Manager.
 The City Manager is the Chief Executive Officer of the City and is responsible for the administration and daily business operations of the City.

 Top Business Employer

 In 2014 the City received recognition from WJXT Channel 4, an independent television station in Jacksonville, as 1 of the 4 safest places to raise a family in Florida.
-Most recently Bestplaces.net named Longwood as one of the top 10 best places to live in Florida, the 2015 Niche Rankings has Longwood as the 9th best suburb in Florida to raise a family and Nerdwallet ranked Longwood as the "7th Best Florida City to Start a Business".
-Most recently, Neighborhood Scout ranked Longwood as the second best city in the state of Florida for families with children.
+Most recently Bestplaces named Longwood as one of the top 10 best places to live in Florida, the 2015 Niche Rankings has Longwood as the 9th best suburb in Florida to raise a family and Nerdwallet ranked Longwood as the "7th Best Florida City to Start a Business".
+Most recently, Neighborhood Scout ranked Longwood as the second-best city in the state of Florida for families with children.